Merry Christmas everyone. Last mail 22 Dec. Closed 23 Dec to 6 Jan. Hrs vary in january

 This ground-breaking book is aimed at professionals who would like to work more effectively with deaf and hearing impaired people.
 Although not a 'How to Cope' book, it will also interest hearing impaired people themselves because of the enormous number of insights offered.

-Teaching Mathematics to Deaf Children By Nunes
+Teaching Mathematics to Deaf Children - sold

 Audiology in Education By McCracken an Laoide-Kemp